-Being too flexible and adaptive is somewhat chaotic as it does not allow to put the individual on firm ground, whether it's physically or mentally which makes biases somewhat help with the issue of creating more stability even if that is for un-optimal reasons and the subject faces more negative consequences than benefits for doing so.
+Being too flexible and adaptive is somewhat chaotic.
+It does not allow to put the individual on firm ground, whether physically or mentally, which makes biases instead help create more stability, even if that is for un-optimal reasons.
+The subject faces more negative consequences than benefits for doing so.

-It is even hard to test for yourself whether your constant tilt towards biases is causing you harm or giving you a positive advantage since to test that one has to step outside of him-her-self and go back to the method described above-to be fully flexible and objective to thyself.
+It is even hard to test for yourself whether your constant tilt towards biases is causing you to harm or giving you a good advantage since to test that, one has to step outside of him-her-self and go back to the method described above to be fully flexible and objective to thyself.

-All this makes often individuals who are exposed to biases frequently less prone to question themselves or their perceptions, because there is no easy solution of doing so, before gathering all sorts of the mistakes under the belt.
+All this often makes individuals exposed to biases frequently less prone to question themselves or their perceptions.
+There is no easy solution to doing so before gathering all sorts of mistakes under the belt.